 - A. Application for minor subdivision approval shall be made to the Planning Board.
 Application for minor subdivisions as defined in this chapter shall not be subject to public hearing.
 Approval or denial of a minor subdivision shall occur within 45 days from the date this application is declared to be complete, or within such further time as may be consented to by the applicant.
-Approval of a minor subdivision shall expire 190 days from the date of Planning Board approval, unless within such period a plat in conformity with such approval and the provisions of the Map Filing Law7 or a deed clearly describing the approved minor subdivision is filed by the developer with the Atlantic County Clerk, the Brigantine City Tax Assessor and the Brigantine City Engineer, in accordance with the Municipal Land Use Law (N.J.S.A.
+Approval of a minor subdivision shall expire 190 days from the date of Planning Board approval, unless within such period a plat in conformity with such approval and the provisions of the Map Filing Law or a deed clearly describing the approved minor subdivision is filed by the developer with the Atlantic County Clerk, the Brigantine City Tax Assessor and the Brigantine City Engineer, in accordance with the Municipal Land Use Law (N.J.S.A.
 40:55D-47).
 Copies filed with the Tax Assessor must show proof of filing with the County Clerk. - B. Application for minor site plan approval.
 Applications for minor site plans as defined in this chapter shall not be subject to a public hearing.
 Approval or denial of a minor site plan shall occur within 45 days from the date this application is declared to be complete, or within such further time as may be consented to by the applicant.
 Approval of a minor site plan shall expire one year from the date of Planning Board approval, unless a building permit has been issued within that time. - C. Application for preliminary major subdivision approval.
 Preliminary applications for major subdivisions shall be subject to a public hearing after notice properly given by the applicant as provided by N.J.S.A.
-40:550-12, and preliminary approval shall be granted or denied within 95 days from the date an application is determined to be complete, or within such further time as may be consented to by the applicant.
-Otherwise, the Planning Board shall be deemed to have granted preliminary approval of the subdivision plat, and a certificate from the Secretary as to the failure of the Planning Board to act shall be issued on request of the applicant.
+40:55D-12, and preliminary approval shall be granted or denied within 95 days from the date an application is determined to be complete, or within such further time as may be consented to by the applicant.
+Otherwise, the Planning Board shall be deemed to have granted preliminary approval of the subdivision plat, and a certificate from the Secretary as to the failure of the Planning Board to act shall be issued on request of the applicant. - (1) In the event that preliminary approval of a subdivision is denied because of failure to comply with municipal development regulations, a notation to that effect, together with the signature of the Planning Board, shall be placed on the plat, and reasons for the denial shall be stated in the denial resolution. - (2) Preliminary approval of a major subdivision shall be granted by resolution which shall set forth any conditions that must be met, including required performance guaranties, and plat changes that must be made prior to final approval.
+A notation indicating preliminary approval shall be placed on each plat, said notation to clearly state that preliminary approval does not authorize recording.